Unlock Your Child’s Learning Potential with Valley Springs and Jackson Tutoring

 How visual processing helps learners:

-• Improves reading fluency and reduces skipping lines
+• It improves reading fluency and reduces skipping lines

-• Strengthens spelling and the ability to copy from the board
+• It strengthens spelling and the ability to copy from the board

-• Helps with math alignment, geometry, and place value
+• It helps with math alignment, geometry, and place value

 Auditory Processing Activities